That sticky, yellowish goo that sometimes comes out of your ears can be a bit gross, but it’s actually a vital part of your body’s natural defences.

 Sustained periods in cold temperatures can also cause earwax to harden.
 This can be painful and form blockages in the ear canal.

-Another way your body can react to cold weather, in particular, sustained exposure to cold wind and water, is exostosis.
+Another way your body can react to cold weather, particularly sustained exposure to cold wind and water, is exostosis or surfer’s ear.
 This is a defensive reaction by the body to create a barrier against cold air and moisture.

 Exostosis is a benign growth of new bone, in this case on the temporal bone in the skull, that can squeeze the ear canal closed and trap unwanted debris and water.
-This can cause pain and lead to infections as well as make it easier for blockages to occur.
+This can cause pain, lead to infections, and make it easier for blockages to occur.

 If left untreated, excess earwax production can lead to other, more serious problems.